 Conditioning the joint distribution on observations

 Before any node is observed, each will have a particular prior probability distribution over its states.
-If a particular node’s state is observed, its probability distribution is changed to 1 for the observed state and 0 for the other states.
+Then, if a particular node’s state is observed, its probability distribution is changed to 1 for the observed state and 0 for the other states.

-The posterior probability distribution of the remaining nodes is then calculated according to Bayes’ theorem:
+Subsequently, the posterior probability distribution of the remaining nodes is calculated according to Bayes’ theorem:

-You’ll remember this particular representation of Bayes’ theorem from my post The Anatomy Of Bayes’ Theorem I linked to in the beginning.
+You’ll remember this particular representation of Bayes’ theorem from my post Bayes’ Theorem: An Informal Derivation I linked to in the beginning.
 More specifically, from the “More intuition about the evidence” section.

 So, you see that all it takes to calculate the joint posterior distribution of the network is to divide its joint prior distribution by the marginal probability of the observed node.
 Yes, it’s really that simple!

-And if you’ve observed the states of multiple nodes, you simply condition the full joint distribution on all observed nodes.
-On the right-hand side of the equation you will divide by the joint distribution of the observed nodes.
+Similarly, if you’ve observed the states of multiple nodes, you simply condition the full joint distribution on all observed nodes.
+This means that, on the right-hand side of the equation you will divide by the joint distribution of the observed nodes.

 The intuition behind conditioning on observed states

-I’m going to borrow an example from The Anatomy Of Bayes’ Theorem post for this section.
+For this section, I’m going to borrow an example from the post I linked to above.

 Imagine there are 4 mutually exclusive hypotheses that attempt to explain something general about the world.
-Assume that in the beginning each hypothesis is equally likely.
+Further, assume that in the beginning each hypothesis is equally likely.
 Here’s a visual representation of the sample space of this hypothetical world:

 Now, imagine that you learn something about the world by making an observation of some of its states.
-Let’s say the new observation covers a specific part of the sample space:
+Moreover, let’s say the new observation covers a specific part of the sample space:

 The dark square represents the probability of the observation you just made (the probability it had before you made it, actually).
 And now that you’ve made the observation, you can exclude all the states outside of it.
 This simply means that the dark square becomes your new sample space: